softplus/esp01-fast-button/README.md

 2. Blink a bit and pull own power plug
 3. If someone's still pushing the button, refresh the wifi connection cache
 4. Wait 4 seconds
 5. If someone's still pushing the button, start AP mode (blink at 0.5Hz).
-The device is available at http://192.168.4.1/ .
-The name of the access point depends on the device's MAC address.
 6. Remain in AP mode 5 minutes, await connection
 7. If connection: remain in AP mode for 5 minutes

+# Access point for configuration

+Implements a captive portal so you just need to connect to the AP with your (Android) phone and it'll take you to the home page directly.
+For direct access, use http://192.168.4.1/ .

+The name of the access point depends on the device's MAC address, it looks something like "AP_AA1122".

+The homepage of the access point allows configuration of wifi name, authentication, MQTT server settings, and MQTT request to send upon click.
+It does not check the wifi settings, but if they're wrong, it'll revert to the AP mode again.

 # To-do's